top of page

 Gradual (months)

-Rapid (first 6–12 months)
+Rapid (6–12 months)

 Cost

-$1,000–$1,300/month (without insurance)
+$1,000–$1,300/month

 Risks

-GI side effects, nausea, rare pancreatitis
+GI symptoms, rare pancreatitis

-Surgical complications, infection, long recovery
+Surgical risks, long recovery

 Eligibility

-BMI ≥30, or ≥27 with conditions
+BMI ≥30 or ≥27 w/ conditions

-BMI ≥40, or ≥35 with conditions
+BMI ≥40 or ≥35 w/ conditions

 Lifestyle Changes